 Please review the system requirements for your chosen standalone SDK from their website.

-Liaise with your IT network manager in school to identify if your chosen SDK can be installed for students’ and staff use.
-How do the NEA assessment tasks look like for unit R070?
-We have the sample NEA assignments for each unit of this qualification available on our qualification website.
+Liaise with your IT network manager in school to identify if your chosen AR SDK can be installed for students’ and staff use.

 Where can I find more information about this unit and augmented reality?